New Feature. To see your next opponent's scoresheets, go the the "Standings" page

 Final rosters should include all eligible players.

-See you on the tee! ~ Glynn Falcon
+See you on the first tee! ~ Glynn Falcon

 Cities League is the premier junior golf league in the nation.